-Sydney flying foxes live in a number of colonies throughout the Greater Sydney Basin.
-At times and in some streets the guano (bat droppings) paints whole streets white.
-There are currently three species of Sydney flying foxes: The grey headed, black and little red flying fox.
+Sydney flying foxes (fruit bats) inhabit a number of colonies throughout the Greater City Basin.
+At times, in some streets the guano (bat droppings) paints whole streets white.
+In our city, there are currently three species of flying fox: The grey headed, black and little red flying fox.
 These species are amongst the largest fruit bats of the world, with wingspans of up to one metre.
-Although numbers change, their are about 17 active colonies currently in our city.
+Although numbers change, there are about 17 active colonies currently in our city.
 Apart from the fruit bats, there are also a number of micro bat species making up the city’s bat population.

 Travel Ideology provide the best and the first fruit bat experience in this city and the only private tour.
-We will see them high in the trees, normally in great numbers.
-Some will be sleeping with their wings covering their faces.
-Some will be in the air.
+We will see fruit bats high in the trees and at eye level, normally in great numbers.
+Some will be sleeping with their wings covering their faces whilst others will be flying in the air.
 Some may be being intimate.
 Others will be moving around.
 They are in greatest numbers between February and May.

-These cute little animals with fox like faces are also known as fruit bats.
+These cute little animals with fox like faces, flying foxes are also known as fruit bats.
 This is due to their penchant for fruit.
 Some of our fruit bat colonies disappear completely from our city during winter as they head north for warmer climates.
 They normally roost high in the trees.
 Here, they live with hundreds of their family and friends.
 In their seemingly party atmosphere they make a great deal of noise and get happy on the diet of (sometimes fermented) fruit.
 It is a spectacle to see. during the day, they often cover their heads with their wings as though they were pulling the bed cover over their head after a heavy hangover.

-The flying fox is the largest flying mammal.
+The flying fox is the world’s largest flying mammal.
 It can fly at speeds of about 20km/h and 60km/h when using a tail wind and will fly up to 50km from its roosts.
 These Australian bats bear their pups (babies) whilst upside down and only have one at a time.
-Whilst they chew fruits, rather than eat nectar, they suck it.
+Whilst they chew fruits rather than eat nectar, They suck the nectar.

 The Sydney flying fox is an important pollinator of the Eucalyptus forests in and around the city.
-Whist they love fruit, their main food source is provided by nectar from Eucalyptus flowers.
-Eucalyptus trees need pollen from other trees of their species (out-crossing) to produce fertile seed, and the flying fox provides this service.
+Whilst they love fruit, their main food source is provided by nectar from Eucalyptus flowers.
+Eucalyptus trees need pollen from other trees of their species (out-crossing) to produce fertile seed, and the fruit bat provides this service.

 Whilst bats are often associated with black magic, vampires and horror movies, this is normally far from reality.
-However their is a dark side to these cuddly looking animals.
+However there is a dark side to these cuddly looking animals.
 They are noisy, smelly, messy creatures whose bite or scratch could have you kissing death.
-This is because they carry a nasty virus(Lyssavirus) similar to rabies so its best to avoid touching them.
+This is because they carry a nasty virus(Lyssavirus) similar to rabies, so its best to avoid touching them.
 To our knowledge, only one person has ever died of it.
 Fortunately, they will normally not come close to humans.
 Another effect when colony numbers are high, whole streets may turn white with fruit bat guano; even the cars change colour.
 Also, note that it is highly corrosive.

-What to bring on our Sydney Flying Fox Tours
+What to bring on your Sydney Flying Foxes Tours

-Please wear enclosed (preferably old) shoes as it can get marshy at times.
-Bring good photographic equipment as the fruit bats can be high in the trees.
+Please wear enclosed (preferably old) footwear as it can get quite marshy at times.
+Bring good photographic equipment as flying foxes can be high in the trees.

-Come on our sydney tour to see these fruit bats.
+Come on this Sydney Flying Foxes tour to see our Australian fruit bats.